marioebros/marioebros/README.md

         - First Gen. Chicano Artist, Developer, & Lifelong Student.

-    Have a look through my repos and feel free to reach out if you want to discuss anything that you see here.
+    Have a look through my repos and reach out if you want to discuss anything that you see here.

     Talk soon,
     Mario